-I had the welfare interview the first time I went in, and I was the only person who had it in my cell.
+I had the welfare interviewed the first time I went in and I was the only person who had it in my cell.

 PJ Thum (01:05:30):

 Really the others…?
-So you asked the others and they said [they didn’t have the interview?]
+So you asked the others and said [they didnt have the interview?]